PredixDev/MobileExample-WebApp-SendCommand/README.md

 This sample web app sends a command to backend and displays the response.

 ## Before You Begin:
 It is assumed that you already have running instances of [_Predix Mobile service_](https://www.predix.io/docs#rae4EfJ6) and pushed your [_command-processor_](https://github.com/PredixDev/MobileExample-Microservice-CommandProcessor) to your CF space (or running on your development system).

+To get started, follow this documentation:
+* [Get Started with the Mobile Service and Mobile SDK] (https://www.predix.io/docs#rae4EfJ6)
+* [Running the Predix Mobile Sample App] (https://www.predix.io/docs#EGUzWwcC)
+* [Creating a Mobile Hello World Webapp] (https://www.predix.io/docs#DrBWuHkl)

 ## Configuration